Proof of ownership is not available

 - a pencil tracing, a photo or a police statement that shows the vehicle identification number

-- a notarized affidavit that explains how you got the vehicle and describes how you tried to get the acceptable proof of ownership
+- a notarized affidavit that explains how you got the vehicle and how you tried to get acceptable proof of ownership

-- other documents that are evidence of ownership.
-For example, any bills of sale or registration documents of previous owners, or your cancelled check for payment, is evidence of ownership
+- other documents that are evidence of ownership - for example, a bill of sale or registration documents of the previous owners, or your cancelled check for payment

-- a completed Statement of Ownership (MV-51B) - if you have had the vehicle, the boat or the snowmobile for less than one year and it was never registered by the previous owner, the previousowner must complete form MV-51B
+- a completed Statement of Ownership (MV-51B) - if you have had the vehicle, boat or snowmobile for less than one year and it was never registered by the previous owner, the previous owner must complete form MV-51B

 Important: If your proof of ownership for a vehicle, boat, or snowmobile that is non-titled is not a NYS transferable registration transferred to you by the previous owner, the local DMV office will issue a non-transferable registration.
 You can use the vehicle, boat or snowmobile with a non-transferable registration, but you cannot transfer your ownership to another person.

-After your non-transferable registration is issued, the DMV Title Services Bureau examines your proofs.
-The Title Services Bureau decides if the DMV can issue a transferable registration.
+After your non-transferable registration is issued, the DMV Title Services Bureau examines your proofs and decides if the DMV can issue a transferable registration.
 The Title Services Bureau will mail to you a transferable registration or a letter that explains why the DMV cannot issue a transferable registration.